From Zero to $198K in 18 Months: The Systematic Execution That Prevented Every Break

 Rohan’s timeline with system: 18 months, zero major breaks

-Time saved: 18-30 months = 50-62% compression through break prevention and systematic execution
+Time saved: 18–30 months, which translated into about 50–62% compression through break prevention and systematic execution.

 The Math on Prevention: